Template category

 Actual documents: Residential Purchase Agreement (commonly the C.A.R.
 RPA), Transfer Disclosure Statement (TDS), Natural Hazard Disclosure (NHD), Lead-Based Paint addendum, local riders.

 Requirements & nuances: Most 1–4 unit sales require TDS and NHD on strict timelines; noncompliance can trigger rescission/damages under the California Civil Code.
 Leases often need AB 1482 rent-cap/just-cause notices and city riders (e.g., L.A.
 RSO).
 Brokers/PMs must follow DRE licensing/agency rules.
+A Property Management Agreement — California clearly defines landlord-agent duties, disclosure delivery, and fee structures, keeping brokers compliant with DRE regulations and fair housing rules.
 E-signatures are enforceable under California’s UETA.

 Common searches: “California TDS checklist”, “AB 1482 lease addendum”, “C.A.R.
 RPA e-sign”.